thinkst/canarytools-docs/docs/flocks/queries.md

     name: List FLocks for User
     url: /api/v1/flocks/list
     method: GET
-    description: Retrieve a list of Flocks for a given `email`.
+    description: Retrieve a list of Flocks.
+If an `email` is provided, restricts the output to just the Flocks that user can view.
     params:
       - name: auth_token
         required: true
         type: string
         description: A valid auth token
       - name: email
-        required: true
+        required: false
         type: string
         description: Email of a valid user
     response: A JSON structure with the list of Flocks.